henricasanova/ics432imgapp/external_filters/README.md

 ### Building filters on Linux

-In a Linux machine, the external filters can be built/installed as follows:
+On a Linux machine, the external filters can be built/installed as follows:

   - `sudo apt update`
   - `sudo apt install gcc cmake libjpeg-dev